Octoberfest7/DNS_Tunneling/README.md

 ```
 (63 letters).(63 letters).(63 letters).(62 letters)
 ```
 Since MX records return a domain name I should be able to cram quite a bit of data in each octet.
-For the purpose of this demonstration I decided to shorten each record a bit and only put 50 characters in each octet for a total of 200 per MX record.
+After some testing I decided to shorten each record a bit and only put 50 characters in each octet for a total of 200 per MX record.

 There is however a problem.
 When it comes to DNS records, only TXT and SPF (a type of TXT record) records are case-sensitive.
 Our encoding language, Base64, is case-sensitive.
 I spent a couple hours trouble shooting this until I figured it out, but bottom line if we are going to use Base64 we can't use MX records as our nslookup will always return the records in lowercase letters which breaks our encoding.